dfarrell07/ansible-opendaylight/CONTRIBUTING.md

 The `info:progress` labels may not always be up-to-date, but will be used when appropriate (typically long-standing issues that take multiple commits).

 Issues can be referenced and manipulated from git commit messages.
 Just referencing the issue's number (`#42`) will link the commit and issue.
 Issues can also be closed from commit messages with `closes #42` (and [a variety of other key words][6]).

+###IRC channel

+Feel free to join us at **#opendaylight-integration** on `chat.freenode.net`.
+You can also use web client for Freenode to join us at http://webchat.freenode.net/?channels=opendaylight-integration.

 ## Patches